If you follow these “10 steps to success” your elementary will succeed with The Daily Mile!Read on below

-The Daily Mile should happen during curricular time, at least 3 times a week.
-Ideally, the class teacher should decide when to go out – they know their class and can respond flexibly to their needs.
+The Daily Mile should happen during the school day, at least 3 times a week.
+Teachers know when The Daily Mile works best and many do it when kids need to burn off excess energy or are having trouble focusing.
+The class teacher should decide when to go out – they know their class and can respond flexibly to their needs.

 The children go at their own pace.
-Done properly, it’s not a walk – able-bodied children should try to run or jog for the full 15 minutes with only occasional stops to catch their breath, if necessary.
+Done properly, it’s not a walk.
+All able-bodied children should try to run or jog for the full 15 minutes with only occasional stops to catch their breath, if necessary.

 Keep it simple.
-Resist the temptation to over complicate it.
+Resist the temptation to overcomplicate it.
 It should always be social and fun.
-From time-to-time, you may wish to connect it to the curriculum or do something seasonal, for example, running ‘Laps to the North Pole’.
+From time to time, you may wish to connect it to the curriculum.
+Check out the resources page for free printables!

 Running is unique in that we can each pursue a personal best, yet be completely supportive of our friends pursing their own goals at the same time.Dr.
 Carlos Campos, Associate Professor of Anesthesiology and Pediatrics, Texas Children's Hospital